LeonardKachi/Book-Recommendation-Web-App/README.md

 ### `GET /recommendations`

-Returns a list of books recommended from the Google Books API.
+Returns a list of book recommendations from Google Books API.

 ```json
 {